SQL Server Performance Tuning

 OPTION (RECOMPILE)

-Total Worked Time – is the total CPU cost consumed by that store procedure since SQL Engine restart.
+Identify the stored procedures that consume the most CPU with Total Worked Time – the total CPU cost consumed since the SQL Engine restart.

 Run the query below to get the Top 10 most expensive stored procedures by CPU.